-The vertical stratification of the water column is strong as a consequence of intensive surface heating and low vertical mixing due to the low wind stress in this comparatively protected area (Hickey 1992).
-This strong stratification is only intermittently broken in late winter/early spring when individual wind events can lead to local upwelling (Gruber et al. in preparation).
-Current fluctuations over the inner SMB shelf have significant short-period variance; these fluctuations appear to be driven predominantly by boundary forcing of the outer shelf and only secondarily by local wind stress (Winant and Bratkovich 1981, Hickey 1992, Hickey et al. 2003).
-SMB is an area of active mesoscale eddy dynamics.
-Cyclonic eddies of <50 km diameter (often <10 km) are especially numerous in fall and winter (DiGiacomo and Holt 2001).
+The vertical stratification of the water column is strong as a consequence of both intensive surface heating and low vertical mixing due to the low wind stress in this comparatively protected area (Hickey, 1992).
+This strong stratification is only intermittently broken in late winter/early spring when individual wind events can lead to local upwelling (Gruber et al., in preparation).
+Current fluctuations over the inner SMB shelf have significant short-period variance; these fluctuations appear to be driven predominantly by boundary forcing of the outer shelf and only secondary by local wind stress (Winant and Bratkovich, 1981; Hickey, 1992; Hickey et al., 2003).
+SMB is an area of active mesoscale eddy dynamics; cyclonic eddies of < 50 km diameter (often < 10 km) are especially numerous in fall and winter (DiGiacomo and Holt, 2001).

 In contrast to open oceanic regions, freshwater discharge plays a very important role in determining the hydrographic, chemical, and biological state of coastal waters.
 While freshwater discharge to SMB is small compared to other coastal regions, its influence on coastal water after rainstorms can be substantial.
-Such storm events are of particular interest as they are often associated with the transport of pollutants from the land into the coastal seas (Dwight et al. 2002, Ackerman and Weisberg 2003).
+Such storm events are of particular interest as they are often associated with the transport of pollutants from land into the coastal seas (Dwight et al., 2002; Ackerman and Weisberg, 2003).
 The freshwater discharge to SMB is relatively small but comes from a variety of sources.
-The rainwater flows to SMB through small storm drains and two small rivers: Malibu Creek, which discharges near Malibu Point; and Ballona Creek, whose mouth is located near Marina del Rey.
-The watershed of
+The rainwater flows to SMB through small storm drains and two small rivers: Malibu Creek that discharges near Malibu Point and Ballona Creek whose mouth is located near

-Ballona Creek occupies the majority of the coastal plain, with an area of about 350 km2.
-Ballona Creek is lined with concrete to speed the water flow to the ocean, resulting in runoff that is linearly related to rainfall (Ackerman and Weisberg 2003).
-Annual mean runoff from the storm drains and the two rivers has been estimated at about 2.4x1011 L yr-1.
-This discharge is much smaller than the freshwater discharges from industrial sources (mostly cooling waters from power plants), which amount to about 8x1012 L yr-1; and the discharges from municipal waste, which are about 1.6x1012 L yr-1 (Eganhouse and Venkatesan 1993).
-While surface runoff is highly intermittent and mostly concentrated in the winter months (Dwight et al. 2002), municipal wastewater is a continuous source of freshwater.
-Wastewater is collected by a network of sewers that drain into cen-
+Marina del Rey.
+The watershed of Ballona Creek occupies the majority of the coastal plain, with an area of about 350 km2.
+Ballona Creek's bed is lined with concrete to speed the water flow to the ocean, resulting in runoff that is linearly related to rainfall (Ackerman and Weisberg, 2003).
+Annual mean runoff from the storm drains and the two rivers has been estimated to about $2.4 \times 10^{11} \, \text{lyr}^{-1}$.
+This discharge is much smaller than the freshwater discharges from industrial sources (mostly cooling waters from power plants) which amount to about 8×10^{12} lyr-1 and the discharges from municipal waste which are about 1.6×10^{12} l yr-1 (Eganhouse and Venkatesan, 1993).
+While surface runoff is highly intermittent and mostly concentrated in the winter months (Dwight et al., 2002), municipal wastewater is a continuous source of fresh water.
+Wastewater is collected by a network of sewers that drain into central treatment plants of which the Hyperion Treatment Plant is the largest one by discharging about $5 \times 10^{11} \text{ Jyr}^{-1}$ in SMB (Raco-Rands and Steinberger, 2001).
+Its outfall is located 8.3 km offshore at a depth of 57 m (Fig. 1).